Hyun1A/CPE/readme.md

 1. For generation of diverse domains such as celebrites or characters from celebrity-erased model, please change the variable GEN_CONFIG in ./shell_scripts/artists/generate_by_artist_model.sh (config files for different domains are listed)
-2. We have already provided pre-trained ResAGs for three artistic styles in ./output, so you can execute the generation without training
+2. We have already provided pre-trained ResAGs for 100 artistic styles in ./output, so you can execute the generation without training

 ## Explicit Contents Erasure